projectara/greybus-spec/source/special.rst

     =======  ==============  ======  ============    ===========================
     Offset   Field           Size    Value           Description
     =======  ==============  ======  ============    ===========================
-    0        intf_id         1       Interface ID    Interface that no longer has an attached module
+    0        intf_id         1       Number          Interface that no longer has an attached module
     =======  ==============  ======  ============    ===========================

 ..